usaginoki/skyterra-crop-classification/README.md

 ## Features

 - Download HLS Sentinel-2 data (.tif files) from NASA Earthdata
+- **Granule organization**: Each granule downloaded to separate folders
+- **Interactive granule selection**: Choose specific granules or download all
+- **Smart limits**: Automatic abort if more than 3 granules detected
 - Configurable parameters: coordinates, date/date range, and bands
 - Support for coordinates from files or direct input
 - Filter by specific bands (B02, B03, B04, B8A, B11, B12, etc.)
 - Command-line interface and programmatic usage
 - List available data without downloading
+- Auto-download mode for batch processing

 ## Prerequisites